pranavsinghps1/pranavsinghps1/README.md

 ### Deep Learning in Healthcare/Self-supervised learning
 ### My Kaggle Profile : https://www.kaggle.com/pranasinghps1
 ### Research Work :
-Co-authored a paper on “Melanoma Classification using efficient nets with multiple ensembles and patient-level data”, International Conference on Computational Intelligence - ICCI 2020, IIIT Pune
+- Co-authored a paper on “Melanoma Classification using efficient nets with multiple ensembles and patient-level data”, International Conference on Computational Intelligence - ICCI 2020, IIIT Pune.
+- I’m currently working on FGVC8's (Fine-Grained Visual Categorization) Plant Pathology Challenge.
 <!--
 **pranavsinghps1/pranavsinghps1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.